Misfit Mobilization Moment

 - Seven non-superpowered Leaguers against the unstoppable, invulnerable, General Eiling in "Patriot Act" (the "Seven Soldiers of Victory" episode) on Justice League Unlimited.

-- The protagonists of My Little Pony: Friendship Is Magic - a librarian, a fashion designer, a weather manager, a veterinarian, a farmer and a party planner - are hardly your first choice when you want to stop a mad goddess of the night from bringing about The Night That Never Ends, but they were the only ones who volunteered.
+- The protagonists of My Little Pony: Friendship Is Magic - a librarian/student, a fashion designer, a weather manager and aspiring athlete, a veterinarian, a farmer and a baker cum party planner - are hardly your first choice when you want to stop a mad goddess of the night from bringing about The Night That Never Ends, but they were the only ones who volunteered.